 A well-known cliché of pregnant moms is that of craving certain foods or unusual combinations of foods.
 For example, one woman said she craved midnight snacks of warm peach pie topped with vanilla ice cream.
 Everyone has a funny story about food cravings, such as the chocolate covered pickle.

-Taking a good pre-natal vitamin supplement and a pure fish oil capsule may ease some cravings and help prevent extra weight gain … and of course prenatal vitamins and fish oil are often doctor-recommended for the baby’s.
+Taking a good pre-natal vitamin supplement and a fish oil capsule may ease some cravings and help prevent extra weight gain … and of course prenatal vitamins and fish oil are often doctor-recommended for the baby’s health.

 Less well known but equally common are aversions to certain foods.
 You may find that some foods you previously enjoyed are no longer appetizing.
 One woman told us she had always liked pizza, but couldn’t stand it at all while she was expecting.
 Just the smell of it made her feel nausea.
 This problem may come and go for some women.
 For others it could last throughout maternity.